School of Education

 Faculty advisor: Professor Alan Lockwood, 256A Teacher Education, 263-6262, firstname.lastname@example.org

 IMPORTANT: The School of Education is no longer accepting applications to this Secondary undergraduate program.
 The requirements listed below are provided for students admitted into the program fall 2013 or before.

 The UW–Madison Secondary programs in English, Mathematics, Science, and Social Studies have been restructured and are changing from undergraduate programs to the graduate level.
 This change means that students at UW–Madison will only become certified to teach these subjects through graduate-level course work in the Department of Curriculum and Instruction.
 See this FAQ document for more details about these changes.

 Advising staff in the School of Education's Academic Services Office, 139 Education Building, 608-262-1651, can answer questions and confer with students about this change and possible academic alternatives.

 Economics Major Requirements

 Complete a minimum of 34 credits.
 The credits required for program admission must be chosen from courses listed under this heading.
-At least 15 credits of upper-level major course work (numbered 300-699) must be taken in residence on the UW-Madison campus.
-Students may also wish to consult with the economics undergraduate advisor, 7238 Sewell Social Science Building, Science, 262-6925.
-Additional information can be found at the department's Web site.
+At least 15 credits of upper-level major course work (numbered 300–699) must be taken in residence on the UW–Madison campus.
+Students may also wish to consult with an undergraduate economics advisor, 7238 Sewell Social Science Building, Science, 262-6925.
+Additional information can be found at the department's website.
 Courses are Economics unless otherwise indicated.

 Students completing the Economics major must complete at least one semester of calculus.
 Mathematics course work may be applied toward the liberal studies requirement.